 The greater Washington, D.C. metro area is expected to grow the number of programming-related jobs by 30,000 positions over the next ten years.
 At NOVA, we’ve adapted our approach to programming education and created the Uncommon Coders program to meet the needs to provide our participants with a fast, structured pathway for career success.

-NOVA’s Uncommon Coders is a 12 week coding boot camp customized to fulfill the training needs of local employers and was developed in collaboration with The Iron Yard, one of the world’s largest and fastest-growing code schools.
+NOVA’s Uncommon Coders is a 12 week coding boot camp customized to fulfill the training needs of local employers.
 Due to the accelerated pace of the program and time commitment, participants should be highly motivated self-starters who are passionate and ready to succeed in their programming career.

 Here’s what to expect: